rsinghbhamra1/codin-4/README.md

-# Coding Assignment 13 - UC Component Library
+# Coding Assignment 14 - UC Portfolio Website

-This project is a **React web component library** built using **Storybook**.
-It contains reusable UI components that you can easily develop, test, and document.
-These components are meant to be used in real-world React applications.
-They are flexible and help keep your projects consistent and easy to maintain.
+This project is a **React portfolio website** designed to showcase various projects and coursework completed in the program.
+Built with reusable components, the portfolio is optimized for deployment and can be easily run in a Docker container.
+The site allows viewers to explore the creator’s skills, projects, and other details relevant to software development.

-To keep the code clean and error-free, the project uses **Husky** for pre-commit checks, running automated checks for code formatting, linting, and testing.
-It also uses **GitHub Actions** to automatically enforce code quality on every push or pull request.
+In addition to the portfolio, the project setup includes **Husky** for pre-commit checks to maintain code quality. **GitHub Actions** also enforce automated checks on each push and pull request to keep the repository clean and error-free.

-## Components Overview
+## Portfolio Overview

-The project includes the following React components:
+This portfolio includes the following sections:

-1. **Button**: A customizable button component.
-2. **Card**: A card layout component to display content.
-3. **Dropdown**: A dropdown menu for selection inputs.
-4. **HeroImage**: A large image component often used in hero sections.
-5. **Img**: A basic image component for displaying images.
-6. **Label**: A label component for forms and other UI elements.
-7. **RadioButton**: A radio button component for form selections.
-8. **Table**: A table component for displaying data.
-9. **Text**: A basic text component for paragraphs and more.
+1. **Basic Information**: A brief introduction with a profile image.
+2. **Projects**: A showcase of selected projects, each with a description, image, and link.
+3. **Skills**: An overview of technical skills and tools used.
+4. **Developer Setup**: Details on preferred development environment and setup.

+The project also includes a set of reusable components from the component library assignment, such as `Button`, `Card`, `Dropdown`, `HeroImage`, `Img`, `Label`, `RadioButton`, `Table`, and `Text`.

-# Pre-commit Tests
+# Pre-commit Checks

-* Prettier
-* EsLint
-* Tests
+The project setup includes:

+- **Prettier** for code formatting.
+- **ESLint** for linting.
+- **Jest** tests to verify functionality.

 ## Getting Started

-To get the project running locally on `localhost:8018`, follow the steps below.
+To run the portfolio locally on `localhost:5575`, follow the instructions below.

 ### Prerequisites